The Must-Read Books on Music Production and Audio Engineering

 I think all the books above are some of the best-selling books about audio on the market.
 However, you might have a favorite I didn’t list, and you’re probably cursing me for it.

-Add your favorite audio book and a comment about why you like it below.
-I’ll be sure to add it to the post the next time I update the list!
+Add your favorite audio production book and a comment about why you like it below.

 Image by: ShironekoEuro